bg4uvr/esp8266mws/readme.md

 - Normal use

-  1. After the system is configured using the command line, the system is running normally.When the network debugging tool is open and ESP8266 is already connected to the computer, the corresponding running status will be displayed in the window.At this time, the circuit is working all the time and will not enter the hibernation state.
-At this time, the OTA system is running, and the code can be updated directly with the Arduino IDE (after the update, the setting of WiFi and all configuration parameters remain unchanged, and there is no need to reset).
+  1. Once you have configured your system using the command line, it is running normally.When the network debugging tool is open and the ESP8266 is connected, the corresponding running status will be displayed in the window.At this time, the circuit is working all the time and will not go into hibernation state.
+The OTA system runs normally and the code can be updated directly by using the Arduino IDE.
   2. If you turn off the Network Debugger on your computer, or click Close to end your network connection, ESP8266 will immediately enter the Energy-saving Sleep state.The system will automatically calculate the wake-up time according to the battery voltage and the transmission interval parameters set in the configuration parameters.
 Once the wake-up time arrives, the system will automatically make a measurement and send the corresponding data to the APRS server, and then enter the sleep state again.
   3. When the battery voltage is lower than the set "stop working voltage", the system will no longer send data, but will periodically wake up to detect the voltage, until the voltage rises above the value of "restart working voltage", the system will run again at normal intervals.
   4. Because the system is running intermittently, each working time is only about 10 seconds, so if you need to update the firmware in the air, as long as you open the server state of the network debugging software, waiting for the system to work again, it will automatically connect to the computer, then you can carry out the air update operation.